 Additional parking is available, (when the grounds are not snow-covered) beyond the gate in designated areas on Ossipee Park Road on the Castle Preservation Society property.
 Parking is not allowed in non-designated areas (such as driveways, other parking areas, and grounds) and may lead to your vehicle being towed.

-The historic and scenic entry road, running from the Castle entrance on Route 171 up to the Castle, is open for winter hiking, cross country skiing, and snowshoeing.
+The historic and scenic entry road, running from the Castle entrance on Route 171 up to the Castle is open for pedestrian use.
+In the winter the road may be used for hiking, cross-country skiing, and snowshoeing.
 Biking is not allowed.

 Everyone enjoying recreation on the Castle grounds should respect the No Trespassing area surrounding the Castle and Carriage House.
 Thank you.